sahilrajput03/sahilrajput03/learn-infinite.md

 Tradeoffs:
 - Never host on youtube because the content would be timeless as it will be updated anytime in future.
+- Mobile users can not background play youtube unless they have youtube premium.
+ALTERNATE: They can play something in background in music players or mx player as they support background media playing.

 Pros:
 - I can update my coding tutorial and make the guided video with 100% upgradability in future, thus newer syntax and best practise updates can be made with time.
-- I can keep the video pause experience amazing because the background audio keep playing all the time even when the video is paused.
-The background audio can keep playing.
+- I can keep the video pause experience amazing because user can play any music they want in youtube as backgroud music.